jennadilullo8/romcom/README.md

 # RomCom: An Application for the RomCom Enthusiast

-## Pair project during Module 1 at Turing School of Software and Design
+## Pair project from 5/12/20 - 5/19/20 of Module 1 at Turing School of Software and Design

 ## Contributors